Mozhayets 2 (Zeya, RS 16) [Mozhaisky]

 Zeya has the following instrumentation onboard:

 RVSN-40 (Raketnye Voyska Strategicheskogo Naznacheniya 40) was a small satellite to test spaceborne GLONASS receivers and new microsat systems and to test the new Rokot launch facility at Plesetsk.
 It was a navigational and scientific satellite, which was originaly built as a Strela-1M satellite.
 After having been used for many years as an educational display at the Mozhaisky military academy, students of the academy fitted completely new avionics and payload to the satellite bus.
 One of its experimental payloads is an Amateur Radio telemetry beacon (RS-20).
 RS-20 is transmitting CW telemetry on 145.818 and 435.319 MHz.
 RVSN-40 was named to honour the 40th anniversary of the strategic rocket forces (RVSN).
 The Rokot-K launch vehicle was destroyed in an accident at Plesetsk on Dec 24, 1999, when a wrong signal sent to the upper stage led to unrepairable damage of the launch vehicle.
 The satellite was later renamed Sankt Petersburg 300 and was planned for a launch on a Rokot-KM launch vehicle with multiple other payload in 2002, but this was cancelled in favour of a mockup of the Monitor satellite.
-Finally renamed Mozhaets 3 (RS 20) it was launched on a Kosmos-3M booster with two other small payloads.
+Finally renamed Mozhaets 3 (RS 20), it was launched on a Kosmos-3M booster with two other small payloads.

 |Type / Application:||Navigational and scientific satellite, Amateur communication|

 |Orbit:||471 km × 499 km, 97.3° (#2); 681 km × 742 km, 98.2° (#3)|